10 Signs Demodex Mites are Dying Off: Symptoms, Treatment, and Die Off Effects

 What Are Demodex Mites… Microorganisms?

-Take a look at this clear-cut diagram we have here2 —it’s your window into the secret alcove of your skin where Demodex mites, those tiny parasites otherwise known as “dust mites,” camp out in the pores of your skin and your hair follicles.
+Take a look at this clear-cut diagram we have here!2 It’s your window into the secret alcove of your skin where Demodex mites, those tiny parasites that are invisible to the naked eye, camp out in the pores of your skin and your hair follicles.
 In fact, they are so tiny that you can have 100 mites living in a single pore.
-You can’t even see them with the naked eye.
 As part of your skin’s natural microbiome, these little critters are usually just feasting on dead skin cells,3 and usually live harmoniously without causing any trouble.

 But for anyone battling rosacea, these mites can turn your face into a real hotspot of annoyance, sometimes stirring up a storm of symptoms.